IISView - generate web site traffic statistics for IIS

 IISView can support IIS servers that run multiple web sites from the

-is used to name the configuration of the LogFile and output
+used to name the configuration of the LogFile and output directories

 The default IISView site is "INI".
 To add additional

-name will be available in the pull-down list, which you can then
+will be available in the pull-down list, which you can then select.
+The

-select.
-The configuration looks like above, but the site name
+configuration looks like above, but the site name appears on the

 Command line options

-records for the current month.
-This is used to perform the daily
+for the current month.
+This is used to perform the daily update.

 - Do not show the configuration window.
 Update the usage reports